ArtemBurakov/users-react/README.md

 To clone this repository and run the application locally, use the following commands in your terminal:

+> before running the application, make sure that the server part is running on your machine.
+How to run the server part open [users-golang](https://github.com/ArtemBurakov/users-golang).

 ```bash
 git clone https://github.com/ArtemBurakov/users-react.git